University City vs Clairemont for San Diego Downsizers 2026: Which Neighborhood Offers Best Condos Under $1M with Low HOAs Before Spring Market Surge

 Citywide, many condos cluster around $450 to $550 per month.
 If your priority is to keep dues at or below $500, Clairemont offers more options, while University City remains competitive for its location.
 You should budget a cushion for potential special assessments.

-What is the best timing to buy before the spring market surge?
+What is the best timing to buy a condo before the spring market surge?

 You have the best shot before mid-spring when inventory starts rising but buyer competition has not peaked.
 With average discounts near 6% below original list reported recently, you can negotiate credits now that might be harder to get once April activity intensifies.